 The rubber sole has an aggressive tread to be able to handle hills, mountains, rocks, and other elements.

-Your feet are going to stay dry and comfortable within the shoes because they can breathe.
+Your feet are going to stay dry within the shoes because they can breathe and let the moisture evaporate.
 The innovative design of the North Plains shoe will keep you feet comfortable for all day hiking.
 If style is at all important to you, they also come in wide variety of colors.

-The soles are built around 4mm deep directional lugs, meaning the rubber is molded specifically to bite into rock, scree, dirt, and mud no matter which direction you’re walking.
+The soles are built around 4mm deep directional lugs, meaning the rubber is molded specifically to bite into rock, scree, dirt, and mud to provide good traction no matter if you’re walking up or downhill.

 I like the contoured heel lock which is designed to help lock down the heel when you lace the top eyelet.
-This is ideal for people who struggle to find a good heel fit on a hiking shoe.
+This is ideal for people who struggle to find a good heel fit on an outdoor shoe.

 Sloppy heels mean your foot can move around inside the boot which will almost instantly result in major blisters!
 With leather uppers and hydrophobic mesh lining, the thick rubber sole on this shoe is likely to wear out long before the rest of the boot.

-Overall this is a good choice for those looking to gain some of the stability offered in a traditional hiking boot, while keeping the size and weight closer to a trail runner.
-The Targhee’s are some of the best trekking shoes on the market.
+Overall these are the best outdoor shoes for those looking to gain some of the stability offered in a traditional hiking boot, while keeping the size and weight closer to a trail runner.

 With a pointed tow and some rubber around the toe cap, there’s some potential for mild approach shoe and bouldering use.